andopepe/popl-parser-project/README.md

 * Requirements
    - Programming Language: Python 3.12
    - ANTLR version : 4
-   - Both Linux and Windows envirnments have been tested for this project
+   - Both Linux and Windows environments have been tested for this project
+   - graphviz

 * How to use/run
-      1. Pull the latest version the of the project for this Github repositiory
+      1. Pull the latest version the of the project for this Github repository
-      2. Run the command antlr4-parse python.g4 start project_deliverable_3.py
+      2. Run the command ```antlr4 -Dlanguage=Python3 python.g4 -o runner/```
+      3. CD into runner folder
+      4. run ```python3 runner.py {inputFile} ```
          - gui can be used to see graphical representations of each code segment

 * Video Link